• NewJerseyAlmanac.com: Gateway to New Jersey Information

 - Physician supply and compensation

-Health care analysts project a growing shortage of physicians in the state as its aging baby boom generation increases demand for heath care, with one estimate that there is a shortfall of 3,000 in 2020 in primary care and other critical specialties.
-New Jersey has the third highest percentage of older doctors in the country, according to the Association of American Medical Colleges, with about a third of its physicians aged 60 or older in 2014.
+Health care analysts project a growing shortage of physicians in the state as its aging baby boom generation increases demand, particularly for primary health care.
+New Jersey has the third highest percentage of older doctors in the country, according to the Association of American Medical Colleges, with about a third of its physicians aged 60 or older as of 2014, the most recent year of available data.
 The relatively small enrollments of New Jersey medical schools also contribute to the physician shortfall; the state has the highest percentage of foreign-educated physicians in the country, with 38% compared to the overall national average of 24%.

 * Association of American Medical Colleges